-discursive intellectual 'spotlight' can focus on certain images of Italian culture at the expense of others that remain in the 'shadow'.
-It is thus scarcely surprising that some representations and constructs are taken as passe-partouts effortlessly to disclose the cultural 'Other'.
+New educational offers in higher education - be it food, fashion, social media etc. - cannot be made at the expenses of other classic disciplines such as history.
+Let's keep studying how a culture eats without expecting to 'eat a culture'.
+With Foucault we have seen that scientific knowledge can become instrumental to the advancement of particular interests of certain social groups.
+We have introduced the social constructionism perspective on the notion of stereotypes, allowing us to understand how the discursive intellectual 'spotlight' can focus on certain images of Italian culture at the expense of others that remain in the 'shadow'.
+It is scarcely surprising to see how some representations and constructs are taken as passe-partouts effortlessly to disclose the cultural 'Other'.